- This event has passed.

 When Resiliencies Collide: Systems Thinking for Dam Removal in the Face of Climate Change

 October 28 @ 3:00 pm - 4:00 pm

-A talk by Andrea M. Parker, Department of Environmental Studies, State University of New York College of Environmental Science and Forestry.
+A talk by Andrea Feldpausch-Parker, an associate professor of environmental communication in the Department of Environmental Studies at the State University of New York College of Environmental Science and Forestry (SUNY-ESF).

-In this talk, Dr. Feldpausch-Parker will discuss her recent research in small scale dam removal public workshops in New York State’s Hudson and Mohawk Watersheds.
-The goal of these workshops are to help communities think through local dam removals using systems thinking and mediated modeling, while also thinking toward climate change resilience.
+She will discuss her recent research in small-scale dam removal public workshops in New York State’s Hudson and Mohawk watersheds.
+The goal of these workshops is to help communities think through local dam removals using systems thinking and mediated modeling, while also thinking toward climate change resilience.
 In addition to fisheries recovery, many of these workshops highlighted the importance of historical sights, recreational opportunities, flood control and emerging technologies such as micro hydropower.
 Such highlights touch upon opportunities and challenges of managing the state’s hydrologic systems.

 This talk is part of the Mitchell Center’s Fall 2019 Sustainability Talks series.